Gearbox Software: Restructuring and acquisition by Embracer Group (2015–2024)

 Gearbox established Gearbox Publishing in 2015, first announced to the public in December 2016, as to publish third-party games, starting with the remastered version of Bulletstorm from People Can Fly.
-Pitchford said that they wanted to start expanding into other areas of capital growth beyond games that Gearbox was traditionally known for, and planned to use Gearbox Publishing as a starting point.
+Pitchford said that it wanted to start expanding into other areas of capital growth beyond games that Gearbox was traditionally known for, and planned to use Gearbox Publishing as a starting point.
 Later, in May 2019, Gearbox established The Gearbox Entertainment Company, Inc. (Gearbox Entertainment) as a parent company for both Gearbox Software and Gearbox Publishing.

 Co-founder Landon Montgomery, who had left the company around 2007, died on March 25, 2020.

-In April 2021, Gearbox Entertainment was wholly acquired by the Embracer Group for precisely $363 million rising to $1,378 million should they reach specific operational targets.
+In April 2021, Gearbox Entertainment was wholly acquired by the Embracer Group for precisely $363 million rising to $1.378 billion should it reach specific operational targets.
 This addition would be the company's seventh major publishing group.
-Pitchford stated that while they were looking to raise capital from 2016, they came to meet with Embracer, and saw that their decentralized studio model would work well for Gearbox.
+Pitchford stated that while it was looking to raise capital from 2016, it came to meet with Embracer, and saw that its decentralized studio model would work well for Gearbox.
 2K remained on Gearbox's board and continued to publish the Borderlands series.

 Gearbox Entertainment opened a second Canadian studio, Gearbox Studio Montreal, in August 2021, to support 250 new staff, bringing the total size of Gearbox to around 850 employees.

 Gearbox announced the formation of Gearbox Studios as a third company under the Gearbox Entertainment Company on October 6, 2021, to oversee television and film productions, with Pitchford serving as Gearbox Studios president alongside as president and CEO of the parent company.
 Former CTO Steve Jones was named as president of Gearbox Software in Pitchford's place.
 Embracer announced it intent to acquire Perfect World Entertainment in December 2021 and placing the group, including its publishing arm and Cryptic Studios, under the Gearbox Entertainment operating group.
 Following its acquisition in April 2022, Perfect World Entertainment was rebranded as Gearbox Publishing San Francisco, with the naming to be applied retroactively to past games published under Perfect World.

 In April 2022, Gearbox Entertainment announced it will acquire Lost Boys Interactive, which had supported Gearbox in Tiny Tina's Wonderlands.
-Later that November, Gearbox acquired the Risk of Rain IP from Hopoo Games, while Embracer transferred ownership of Volition to Gearbox Entertainment from Deep Silver following poor reception to its Saint's Row reboot.
+Later that November, Gearbox acquired the Risk of Rain IP from Hopoo Games, while Embracer transferred ownership of Volition to Gearbox Entertainment from Deep Silver following poor reception to its Saints Row reboot.
 The studio would later shut down the following year due to the restructuring of Embracer Group.
 That same month, Eidos Shanghai, another studio under the Embracer Group, was transferred to Gearbox Publishing San Francisco and rebranded as Gearbox Studio Shanghai.

 Gearbox Entertainment acquired Captured Dimensions, a 3D modeling company from Texas, in January 2023.
 Later in the month, Gearbox laid off a sizeable portion of the staff at Lost Boys Interactive.
 According to a Washington state WARN notice, 125 employees lost their jobs.